 Editor’s Note: “7 Explosive Cryptocurrencies to Buy for the Bitcoin Halvening” was published in February 2020.
 It is regularly updated to include the most relevant information.

-The third big “bitcoin halvening” is coming in May, and according to our very own Matt McCall — whose Ultimate Crypto portfolio has averaged a jaw-dropping 70% gain over the past five weeks alone — that’s a huge reason to be bullish on cryptocurrencies in 2020.
+The third big bitcoin (CCC:BTC) “halvening” happened in May, and according to our very own Matt McCall — whose Ultimate Crypto portfolio has averaged a jaw-dropping 40% gain in 2020, against a market that’s flat year-to-date — that’s a huge reason to be bullish on cryptocurrencies in 2020.

 But, before we jump into understanding what that halvening is (also referred to as a “halving”) and which cryptocurrencies to buy for 2020, let’s first understand why cryptocurrencies as a broad asset class have a bright future.